MitchDuke/Noughts-and-Crosses-Milestone-2/README.md

 ### Manual Testing

 -   Each section has been manually tested to prove its functionality and the contraints of each feature.
+Each cell is clicked in and when you click twice nothing happens to prvent the cell being overwritten by the next player or by accidental activation.

 ### Further Testing